Cord Cutting: How to pick the right OTA antenna for your home

 ClearStream Eclipse

-The ClearStream Eclipse indoor antenna has a 35-mile range and is 1080p-compatible, with the ability to receive UHD 4K signals.
+For about $40, the ClearStream Eclipse indoor antenna has a 35-mile range and is 1080p-compatible, with the ability to receive UHD 4K signals.
+If you need more range, you can go up to 70 miles for about $145.
 It can be mounted to a window or flat wall and can be easily repositioned.
 CNET named it the best indoor OTA antenna.

 The Antennas Direct ClearStream Eclipse is one of the most complete indoor kits you can get with plenty of convenience [sic] features, like adhesive and a replaceable cable, included in the box.